evaisabelberg/George/README.md

 # George
 *Bridging the gap between humans and home automation*

 George is a home automation UI for HomeSeer and was developed as a Bachelor's degree examination project.
+Built as a ReactJS web application, George is a real-time interface connecting users to their home automation by displaying only relevant data - removing unwanted features and clutter.
+The aim is to allow users to view and interact with the state of their integrated devices instantaneously and simultaneously with minimal effort.
+George is comaptible with HomeSeer 3 automation system.

 ## Prerequisites
 - Node.js